 Since 2015 I've worked on a cross-disciplinary project on cosmological imagination in the study and practice of international relations.
 This has involved exploration of questions around scientific cosmology, post-humanism and decolonisation of knowledge.

-I'm a co-editor of the journal International Relations, Director of the Planetary Challenges and Politics Centre at Aberystwyth and the Director of Research in the Department of International Politics.
+I'm a co-editor of the journal International Relations and Director of the Planetary Challenges and Politics Centre at Aberystwyth University's Department of International Politics.
 Between 2008 and 2012 I acted as the Principal Investigator of a major research project 'Political Economies of Democratisation' funded by the European Research Council.